RISE Mood Disorder Research Clinic

 To bring people and research together to improve understanding, care, and support for mood disorders.

-We are a Devon Partnership NHS Trust (DPT) research focused clinic who are funded by the Mental Health Translational Research Collaborative Mission (MH-TRC), formerly the Mental Health Mission.
+We are a research-focused clinic run by Devon Partnership NHS Trust (DPT) and funded by the Mental Health Translational Research Collaborative (MH-TRC).

 Who can access the clinic and what do we offer?